WURV

-WURV (103.7 FM "103.7 Your Variety") is a commercial radio station licensed to Richmond, Virginia.
+WURV (103.7 FM "Hot 103.7") is a commercial radio station licensed to Richmond, Virginia.
 The station is owned by SummitMedia, through licensee SM-WURV, LLC.
-WURV broadcasts a hot adult contemporary music format to the Richmond/Petersburg/Central Virginia radio market.
+WURV broadcasts a Top 40 (CHR) music format to the Richmond/Petersburg/Central Virginia radio market.

 WURV's studios and offices are on Moorefield Park Drive in Richmond.
 The transmitter is off Old Bon Air Road, also in Richmond.
 WURV broadcasts in the HD Radio (hybrid) format.
 Its HD2 subchannel runs an all sports format, which is simulcast on translator station 106.1 W291CL as "Sports 106.1".
 WURV's HD3 subchannel simulcasts Virginia Tech's public radio station 89.1 WVTF from Roanoke, Virginia.
 It feeds translator station 92.5 W223AZ, which is owned by Virginia Tech.

 History

 WFMV

 On December 23, 1961, the station first signed on the air as WFMV.
 It was owned by Professional Broadcasting, Inc. and aired a classical music format, operating as the first stereo radio station in Richmond.

 WFMV was one of several Richmond FM stations receiving permission from the Federal Communications Commission for unusually high power.
 Today, Richmond is in Zone 1, limited to a maximum of 50,000 watts effective radiated power (ERP).
 Before current class power limits were drafted in 1964, however, WFMV was permitted to operate at 73,800 watts, WRNL-FM (now WRXL) broadcast at 120,000 watts, and, to this day, 94.5 WRVQ (then WRVA-FM) is grandfathered at 200,000 watts.

 In 1964, WFMV was sold to the Fidelity Bankers Life Insurance Company.
 Fidelity moved WFMV's studios to its suburban headquarters at Willow Lawn in Henrico County.
 For a time, it was co-managed with WGOE, a 1,000-watt AM daytime station owned by brothers Major and J. Sargeant Reynolds.

 Benjamin F. Thomas acquired WFMV in 1967 for $60,000; Thomas owned part of WKSL, an FM station in Greencastle, Pennsylvania.
 Thomas relocated the WFMV studios into two used office trailers at the rural transmitter site.
 The remote location was on a dirt road through the woods; during rain and snow, it was often accessible only by foot.

 Thomas had financial problems, and employees, mostly college students, were bolstered by loyal listeners and continued to man the station even when payrolls were late and inclement weather blocked access to the site.
 Engineering staff from nearby stations, notably the well-funded WRVA ("The 50,000-watt Voice of Virginia"), loaned parts and repair talent to help maintain the aging transmitting equipment.
 Although privately owned, WFMV had become something of a community effort.